oroinc/documentation/user/back-office/system/workflows/system-workflows/single-page-checkout-workflow.rst

    * Billing Information
    * Shipping Information
    * Order Summary (including *Agreements*)

+   .. important:: Keep in mind that for the Agreements section to be displayed in the checkout, you need to :ref:`add the necessary consents to the list of enabled consents <admin--guide--commerce--configuration--customers--consents--enable--globally>` in the system configuration.

    .. image:: /user/img/system/workflows/single_page_checkout/SampleFlow2.png
       :alt: Illustration of single page checkout in the storefront